 BIG will award these scholarships to students who are actively incorporating sustainability and energy efficiency into their academic and extracurricular experiences.

-The deadline to apply is March 2, 2023.
+The application period for this scholarship starts October 1, 2023 and ends on March 2, 2024.
 Applicants from any major are eligible to apply.

 - Cumulative GPA of 3.0 or higher